 The study drug, called HM15136, is an injectable drug that has been designed to act like glucagon, a hormone produced by the pancreas.
 Glucagon helps the body maintain normal blood sugar levels by increasing the glucose produced in the liver and breaking down glycogen (a form of stored glucose) into the form of glucose the body uses for energy.
 Glucagon treatment only lasts in the body for a short period of time while HM15136 acts for a longer time to help prevent blood sugars from going low.
 HM15136 only needs to be taken once each week.

 The study has 5 main parts as described below.
 The Baseline and Study Treatment periods include 2 inpatient periods, where participants will stay in the clinic/hospital overnight.
 The rest of the visits will be outpatient.
 Participants who are not able to stay at the study site overnight may discuss with the study doctor staying nearby at an alternate location.
 The study staff can provide more details and instructions for this special circumstance.

 - Screening Period (up to 1 month): Participants will have tests and procedures done to find out if they can be in the study.

 - Run-in Period (1 month): Qualified participants will continue on their current CHI medications and blood sugar levels will be monitored.
 Tests and procedures will take place over 2 more visits.
-Participants will receive the CGM device at the 2nd Run-in visit and will also be provided a standard glucose monitor and an electronic diary to keep track of measured glucose levels, lifestyle and activity, and food intake.
+Participants will receive the CGM device at the 2nd Run-in visit and will also be provided a standard glucose monitor and a patient diary to keep track of measured glucose levels, lifestyle and activity, and food intake.
 The study staff will provide training on how to use these devices.

 - Baseline Period (1 week): Participants who continue to meet the study requirements will have tests and procedures done (such as an electrocardiogram and blood tests) to help ensure safety before starting study drug treatment.
 During this period, all participants will stay at the study clinic/hospital for continuous blood-glucose monitoring.